syncfusion-content/maui-docs/MAUI/TreeView/scrolling.md

 ## Horizontal Scrolling

-TreeView allows you to scroll horizontally by enabling the `EnableHorizontalScrolling` property.
-By setting the `EnableHorizontalScrolling` to `true` the TreeView can able to scroll in both direction.
-By default, the value will be `False`.
+The TreeView allows you to scroll in both direction by enabling the `EnableHorizontalScrolling` property.
+The default, value will be `False`.

 {% tabs %}
 {% highlight xaml%}